robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 * You haven't overfit to the dev set, but the test set is harder than the dev set.
 So your algorithm might be doing as well as could be expected, and no further significant improvement is possible.
 * You haven't overfit to the dev set, and test set is not necessarily harder, just different.
 So what works well on the dev set just does not work well on the test set.
 In this case, a lot of your work to improve dev set performance might be wasted effort.

+Wisdome from Andrew:

-Working on machine learning applications is hard enough.
+> Working on machine learning applications is hard enough.
 Having mismatched dev and test sets introduces additional uncertainty about whether improving on the dev set distribution also improves test set performance.
 Having mismatched dev and test sets makes it harder to figure out what is and isn’t working, and thus makes it harder to prioritize what to work on.
 Avoid this!

 ### Training Data Distribution Need Not To Be The Same as Val/Test Set Distribution